Sage-Bionetworks/synapsePythonClient/docs/Credentials.rst

     SYNAPSE_AUTH_TOKEN='<my_personal_access_token>' python3

-Alternatively you may export it first, then start Python
+Alternatively you may export it first, then start: Python

 .. code-block:: bash